dzhamshuttt/WinTop/README.md

 screenshots 1 https://drive.google.com/file/d/1WNr4S37DhOF1Nfj9hI_BV9HEiRV-52C_/view?usp=drive_link
 screenshots 2 https://drive.google.com/file/d/16rk7BFTxjUrmBBXMz03lLrlyhY7M6WQM/view?usp=drive_link
-# WinTop
+# 🖥️WinTop
-# EN
+# 🇬🇧EN
-this is an open source program written in python, more precisely it is a custom task manager like process hacker and htop * the program was made in several days in python I will tell you a little about the process of creating this program to create it I needed the psutil library to be honest I used a neural network and then for more than 2 days I changed the variables of the expansion of the number of calculations I changed the interface in the code I also used different forums of python programmers
+this is an 🔓open source program written in python, more precisely it is a custom task manager like process hacker and htop * the 👨‍💻program was made in several days in python I will tell you a little about the process of creating this program to create it I needed the psutil library to be honest I used a neural network and then for more than 2 days I changed the variables of the expansion of the number of calculations I changed the interface in the code I also used different forums of python programmers